 The Corporation's annual short-term bonus incentive plan is designed to enhance the pay for performance philosophy by aligning the financial and operational interests and motivations of the Corporation's management team and employees with the annual financial returns of the Corporation.
 It also serves to motivate management to work towards common annual performance objectives while acknowledging and rewarding individual goal achievement.
-For all employees except the President and Chief Executive Officer, Corporation financial targets must be achieved at the minimum of 92% of target EBT (earnings before taxes) before any annual bonus incentive plan payments are considered.
-In the case of the Chief Executive Officer, the payment of up to 10% of annual salary relates to the achievement of a specific strategic objective as determined by the Board of Directors and is not tied to the achievement of a minimum percentage of the target EBT.
+For all employees, the Corporation's financial targets must be achieved at the minimum of 92% of target earnings before income taxes ("EBT") before any annual bonus incentive plan payments are considered.

 The executive management team is eligible for annual bonus incentive plan payments that consist of corporate and individual performance goals.
 These incentive plan payments are based on the Corporation's financial performance to target and on the achievement of specific individual goals.
-For the President and Chief Executive Officer, the annual short-term bonus incentive plan payment at the target level pays out 80% of salary if the Corporation achieves its target EBT and up to 10% of salary for the performance of a specific strategic objective.
-For the other members of the executive management team, the annual short-term bonus incentive plan payment at the target level pays out 36% of salary if the Corporation achieves its target EBT and up to 4% of salary for the performance of specific individual performance goals.
-For all other positions, the Corporation's financial performance to target accounts for 50% and the achievement of specific individual goals accounts for the other 50% of the total incentive plan payments, at target.
+For the President and Chief Executive Officer, the annual short-term bonus incentive plan payment at the target level pays out 100% of base salary if the Corporation achieves its target.
+For the other members of the executive management team, the annual short-term bonus incentive plan payment at the target level pays out 40% of base salary if the Corporation achieves its target EBT with 10% of this amount being prorated based on the performance of specific individual performance goals.
+For all other positions, the Corporation's financial performance to target determines the short-term bonus incentive plan payment with between 25% and 50% of this amount being prorated based on the achievement of specific individual goals.
 In all cases, the annual bonus incentive plan payments are prorated for EBT performance that is above or below the Corporation's target to a maximum of 250% of the target level and a minimum of 40% of the target level, subject to the minimum threshold of 92% of target EBT being achieved.

-On March 5, 2012, the Board of Directors approved an annual bonus incentive plan for 2012 (the "2012 Executive Incentive Plan").
+On March 5, 2014, the Board of Directors approved an annual bonus incentive plan for 2014 (the "2014 Executive Incentive Plan").
 The eligible participants included senior management, managerial/supervisory personnel and office support staff.
-The target for earnings before tax was \$15.7 million as specified in the 2012 Executive Incentive Plan.
-Actual 2012 earnings before tax was \$15.1 million or 96.1% of target.
-The total payments made to eligible employees under this plan were \$1.3 million.
+The target for earnings before tax was \$22.2 million as specified in the 2014 Executive Incentive Plan.
+Actual 2014 normalized earnings before tax was \$24.6 million or 112% of target.
+The total payments made to eligible employees in respect of 2014 under this plan were \$3.9 million.